astorije/ansible-thelounge/README.md

 (Note that the `bcrypt` command is prefixed with a whitespace to [not be saved in your `bash` history](http://askubuntu.com/a/15929/166928), if configured accordingly).

+**Warning:** The playbook will fail if you do not specify at least one user, which is how Shout behaves itself.

 **Warning:** At the moment, user configuration files are only created if they do not exist, so changing passwords does not get reflected when provisioning.

 ## Example playbook